zeth/turtleattack/README.rst

 The Spider
 ----------

-Gameplay involves using two windows.
-The game window and the interpreter window.
 The evil turtles move themselves.
 You control the spider by typing commands into the interpreter window, the spider responds in the game window.

 At the start of the game, there is a starting spider, called somewhat unimaginatively, *spider*.
 To make the spider move forward 100 pixels, type::

-    spider.forwards(100)
+    spider.forward(100)

 The spider then moves 100 pixels forward, leaving web as it moves.